splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

 Token expiry
 ================

-By default, access tokens expire one year after the creation date.
-You can change the expiration date For access tokens created prior to February 28, 2022, the expiration date remains 5 years from the creation date.
+You can view the expiration dates of your tokens through the access token page.
+To view this page, select :guilabel:`Settings` and select :guilabel:`Access tokens`.
+By default, access tokens expire 18 years after the creation date.
 You can rotate a token before it expires.
 For details, see :ref:`access-token-rotate`.

-Every organization admin receives an email 30 days before a token in their org expires.
+By default, every organization admin receives an email 30 days before a token in their org expires.
 The email includes a link to Splunk Observability Cloud that displays a list of expiring tokens.
-You cannot customize the token expiration email.
+To change the expiration reminder date, see :ref:`create-access-token-date`.

 The default access token
 ===========================